Western Michigan Broncos football: Central Michigan

 Central Michigan has had a long-running series between Eastern Michigan of the Mid-American Conference (MAC), notable for being the longest-running MAC rivalry and the second-longest in-state college football series in Michigan.
 The rivalry is characterized by its history, with the all-time series currently led by Central Michigan with a record of 65–32–6.

 Michigan MAC Trophy

 Western Michigan competes with Central Michigan and Eastern Michigan for the Michigan MAC Trophy.
+A team wins the trophy outright by defeating the other two during the MAC regular season.